What Happens if You Are in a Car Accident in a No-Fault State?

 • What happens if you suffer injuries in a car accident in a no-fault state?

 In the U.S., each state is allowed to decide what type of auto insurance laws they will require.
 Some states choose to be tort liability states, while others choose to be no-fault states.
-No-fault state car insurance, also known as personal injury protection (PIP) policy, is required in many states.
+No-fault state car insurance, also known as personal injury protection (PIP), is required in many states.

-It is designed as a way to provide compensation quickly for car accident victims through their own insurance and is there regardless of fault in the accident.
+It is designed as a way to provide compensation quickly for car accident victims through their own insurance coverage and is available regardless of who was at fault in the accident.
 Its primary goal is to reduce the number of personal injury lawsuits filed by car accident victims.
 PIP policies generally cover a portion of the costs of the following damages:

-• Medical costs: In Florida, Personal injury protection policies (PIP) will cover up to 80% of medical costs for emergency medical conditions up to the limit of the policy, provided the treatment is received by a licensed physician, dentist, hospital, or facility that is owned by the hospital.
+• Medical expenses: In Florida, Personal injury protection policies (PIP) will cover up to 80% of medical costs for emergency medical conditions up to the policy limit, provided the treatment is received by a licensed physician, dentist, hospital, or facility that is owned by a hospital.
 For less serious injuries, the policy will provide up to $2,500.

-• Lost wages: PIP policies cover a portion of the wages that an injured accident victim lost due to being too injured to work or work missed for doctor's appointments or medical procedures related to the injury.
-In Florida, PIP policies are required to cover up to 60 percent of lost wages, based on the individual's income for 13 weeks immediately preceding the accident.
+• Lost wages: PIP policies cover a portion of the wages that an injured accident victim lost due to being too injured to work or work missed for doctor’s appointments or medical procedures related to the injury.
+In Florida, PIP policies are required to cover up to 60 percent of lost wages based on the individual’s income earned during the 13 weeks immediately preceding the accident.

-• Death benefits: this includes funeral and burial expenses.
-Florida's PIP policies provide up to $5,000 in death benefits to qualified survivors.
+• Death benefits: Florida’s PIP policies provide up to $5,000 in death benefits, including funeral and burial expenses for qualified survivors.

 Damages Not Covered by PIP Policies

-While these items are usually covered through an individual's PIP policy, a number of common damages from car accidents are not.
-Those items not covered by no-fault car insurance policies include:
+While the items listed above are usually covered by an individual’s PIP policy, a number of common damages from car accidents are not.
+Common losses not covered by no-fault car insurance policies include:

 • Damage to your car and other property or the other driver's car or property